 How can I install and update QuickBooks using shell apps?

 With the Shell Apps feature available in Nerdio Manager, you can script the install and uninstall of applications that were previously unscriptable.
-For example, with QuickBooks, this can be helpful during the tax season when you need to install updated versions of QuickBooks on a weekly (sometimes daily) basis.
+QuickBooks is a common use case, particularly during tax season when you may need to install or update QuickBooks on a weekly or sometimes daily basis.

 Note: Consider the following notes and limitations:

-If you want to install multiple versions of QuickBooks, such as Enterprise 2024, Premier 2023, or others, you need to create separate shell apps for each version and customize the inherited variables in each shell app.
+• If you need to install multiple versions of QuickBooks (e.g., Enterprise 2024 and Premier 2023), you must create a separate shell app for each version with its own set of inherited variables.
 For details, see Prerequisites.

 Prerequisites